ryuichiueda/clustering_commands/README.md

 implementation of clustering algorithms with C++

-# clustering_nonparametric_bayes_2d
+# clustering_nonparametric_bayes

 This is the only command in this repository.
 This is an implementation of

 https://github.com/Ma-sa-ue/practice/blob/master/machine%20learning(python)/nonparabayes/DPmixture(CRP).ipynb

 with small modification.
-This command classifies two dimensional data on Re^2 with the assumption that they are based on a Dirichlet process Gaussian mixture model.
+This command classifies multi dimensional data with the assumption that they are based on a Dirichlet process Gaussian mixture model.

 ## input data format